u16052642/thrive_bureau_erp17/README.md

 <a href="https://www.thrivebureau.com/app/manufacturing">Manufacturing</a>,
 <a href="https://www.thrivebureau.com/">...</a>

-Thrive Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.thrivebureau.com">Open Source ERP</a> when you install several Apps.
+Thrive Bureau ERP Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured <a href="https://www.thrivebureau.com">Web-Based ERP</a> when you install several Apps.

-Getting started with Thrive
+Getting started with Thrive Bureau ERP
 -------------------------

 For a standard installation please follow the <a href="https://www.thrivebureau.com/documentation/master/administration/install/install.html">Setup instructions</a>